-We love making dishes in the Instant Pot because it’s convenient and usually done at a fraction of time.
+We love making Instant Pot recipes because it’s convenient and usually done at a fraction of time.
 Like the Taco Soup and Baked Potato Soup, this French Onion Soup will quickly become your go-to soup.

 Easy Instant Pot French Onion Soup